Is Your Shower Hot Enough?

 If your water is slow to heat up, but does eventually get hot, it may be because you have a conventional rather than tankless water heater.
 While we’re happy to repair or replace a conventional water heater, 3 Mountains Plumbing always recommends tankless water heaters for both long-term cost efficiency and lower environmental impact.

 3 Mountains Plumbing only employs fully licensed plumbers with the experience necessary for big water heater installation jobs.
 We make sure the job is done right the first time and are always prepared for the unexpected.
-We also provide our customers with a full three-year warranty on all service and products, so you’re covered in the rare event something should not go according to plan.
+We also provide our customers with a full three-year warranty on all services and products, so you’re covered in the rare event something should not go according to plan.

 Give 3 Mountains Plumbing a call to find out more about the benefits of a tankless water heater installation, or if you have questions concerning your water temperature.
 We’re happy to help!